microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks.md

 The client should discard the validation token after providing it in the response.

-Additionally, you can use the [Microsoft Graph Postman collection](use-postman.md) to confirm your endpoint properly implements the validation request.
-The **Subscription Validation** request in the **Misc** folder provides unit tests validating the response provided by your endpoint.
+Additionally, you can use the [Microsoft Graph Postman collection](use-postman.md) to confirm that your endpoint properly implements the validation request.
+The **Subscription Validation** request in the **Misc** folder provides unit tests that validate the response provided by your endpoint.

 ![validation response test results](images/change-notifications/validation-request-tests-results.png)